 Using Process Thinking for KPIs

-When selecting KPIs its very useful to think in terms of processes.
+It is very useful to think in terms of processes when selecting KPIs.
 In doing that, simple process maps can be very helpful.

 Begin by identifying the starting position.
 Then you move on to identify the key activities or operations that must be completed to bring you to your destination, the finishing position.